Navezjt/comfyui-reactor-node/README.md

 5. (From the version 0.3.0) Download facerestorers models from the links below and put them into the `ComfyUI\models\facerestore_models` directory:
    - CodeFormer: https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth
    - GFPGAN: https://github.com/TencentARC/GFPGAN/releases/download/v1.3.4/GFPGANv1.4.pth
-6. Run ComfyUI and find there ReActor Node inside the menu `image/postprocessing` or by using a search
+6. Run ComfyUI and find there ReActor Node inside the menu `ReActor` or by using a search

 </details>

 ## Usage

+You can find ReActor Nodes inside the menu `ReActor` or by using a search (just type "ReActor" in the search field)

+List of Nodes:
+- ReActorFaceSwap (Main Node)
+- ReActorLoadFaceModel (Load Face Model)
+- ReActorSaveFaceModel (Save Face Model)

-Just connect all required nodes and run the query.
+Connect all required slots and run the query.

+### Main Node Inputs

+- `input_image` - is an image to be processed (target image, analog of "target image" in the SD WebUI extension);
+  - Supported Nodes: "Load Image", "Load Video" or any other nodes providng images as an output;
+- `source_image` - is an image with a face or faces to swap in the `input_image` (source image, analog of "source image" in the SD WebUI extension);
+  - Supported Nodes: "Load Image";
+- `face_model` - is the input for the "Load Face Model" Node or another ReActor node to provide a face model file (face embedding) you created earlier via the "Save Face Model" Node;
+  - Supported Nodes: "Load Face Model";

+### Main Node Outputs

+- `IMAGE` - is an output with the resulted image;
+  - Supported Nodes: any nodes which have images as an input;
+- `FACE_MODEL` - is an output providng a source face's model being built during the swapping process;
+  - Supported Nodes: "Save Face Model", "ReActor";

 ### Face Restoration

-From the version 0.3.0 ReActor Node has a buil-in face restoration.<br>Just download the models you want (see [Installation](#installation) instruction) and select one of them to restore the resulting face(s) during the faceswap.
+Since version 0.3.0 ReActor Node has a buil-in face restoration.<br>Just download the models you want (see [Installation](#installation) instruction) and select one of them to restore the resulting face(s) during the faceswap.
 It will enhance face details and make your result more accurate.

 ### Face Indexes